PhD Candidate in Political Science

 Peer Reviewed Publications & Work Under Review

-Marion, S. “Beyond Great Power Politics: Conceptualizing Philanthropy’s Return to International Relations.”
-Invited submission; Revise and Resubmit (2020).
+Marion, S. “Beyond Great Power Politics: Conceptualizing Philanthropy’s Return to International Relations Through COVID-19.”
+Forthcoming in International Studies Review (2021).

 Worsnop, C., A. Kamradt-Scott, K. Lee, K. Grépin, S. Marion, J. Piper, F. Rothery.
 “Legal compliance is not enough: cross-border travel and trade measures and COVID-19.”
-Invited submission; Revise and Resubmit (2020).
+Forthcoming in International Studies Review (2021).

 Selected Policy Writing & Media Appearances